 Q. How much does a Dorper weigh?

-A. Mature rams typically average around 230 pounds.
+A. Mature rams typically average between 230 pounds.
 Mature ewes range between 180-210 lbs.
 However, one should not be obsessed with mature weights.
 Feed efficiency is more important than mature weight.
 The Dorper breeds excel at producing fast growing lambs.

 Q. What is the productive life of a Dorper?

 A. Under good management, a Dorper ewe should produce lambs for 7 years or more.